Get To Know Us | Get The Picture

 Volunteers in National Park Service (NPS) sites support the park and its employees in carrying out the dual mission of protecting America's natural and cultural resources and providing recreational opportunities for the public.
 Volunteers at NPS sites are called Volunteers-In-Parks, or VIPs.

 Volunteer to be a part of our staff, which serves more than 3 million visitors each year!
-Apply to volunteer at the Gateway Arch and the Museum of Westward Expansion or the Old Courthouse.
+Apply to volunteer at the Gateway Arch and the Museum or the Old Courthouse.
 Other volunteer opportunities may exist in the park Library and Archives or in the Exhibits, Education and Administrative offices.